-Fabric Choice - You will need a fat quarter bundle, I'd recommend this bundle if you want a happy, summery bag.
-I like this bundle l for a more kitschy, geeky bag.
-I also have fallen a little in love with this one and this one.
-There are dozens of bundles to chose from at Plush Addict, and if you're careful with your cutting you'll have enough leftover to make accessories, like a zipper pouch or a little wallet! :)
+Fabric Choice – You will need a fat quarter bundle, I got mine from Plush Addict.
+There are dozens of bundles to chose from at Plush Addict, and if you’re careful with your cutting you’ll have enough leftover to make accessories, like a zipper pouch or a little wallet! 🙂

 1x 4” x 11”

 1x 4” x 56” (or longer if you’re tall or like your bag to be lower down on your body!)